Practical and Professional Ethics

 Twenty-seventh Annual International

-The Twenty-sixth Annual Conference will be held at the Westin Dallas Park Central Hotel in Dallas, Texas on February 23 - 26, 2017.
+The Twenty-seventh Annual Conference will be held at the Hilton Palmer House Hotel in Chicago, Illinois, on March 1-4, 2018.

-The Twenty-sixth Annual Conference is open to Association members and nonmembers and welcomes persons from various disciplines and professions for discussion of common concerns in practical and professional ethics.
+The Twenty-seventh Annual Conference is open to Association members and nonmembers and welcomes persons from various disciplines and professions for discussion of common concerns in practical and professional ethics.
 The conference provides an opportunity to meet practitioners, professionals and scholars who share your interests.
 The Association for Practical and Professional Ethics was founded in 1991 to encourage interdisciplinary scholarship and teaching of high quality in practical and professional ethics by educators and practitioners who appreciate the practical-theoretical aspects of their subjects.
 The Association facilitates communication and joint ventures among centers, schools, colleges, business and nonprofit organizations and individuals concerned with the interdisciplinary study and teaching of practical and professional ethics.
 The Association is also the sponsor of the National Intercollegiate Ethics Bowl held at the Annual Conference, the 10 Regional Intercollegiate Ethics Bowls, the International Two Year College Ethics Bowl and the National High School Ethics Bowl held under its auspices.

-Join the APPE Listserv to get the most current information about the 2017 Annual Conference!
+Join the APPE Listserv to get the most current information about the upcoming 2018 Annual Conference!
 Contact the APPE office at firstname.lastname@example.org to join!

 Please, see the list of Important Deadlines at the bottom of this page for specific submission deadlines.